Security tight as Afghans head to presidential polls - Journal du Cameroun

-Afghans head to the polls amid tight security Saturday to vote for their next president, following a bloody, two-month election campaign that has been marred by repeated attacks across Afghanistan.
+Afghans headed to the polls amid tight security Saturday as voting got under way in the presidential election, following a bloody campaign that has been marred by repeated attacks across Afghanistan.

 The Taliban, who already have unleashed a string of bombings, have in recent days issued repeated warnings they intend to attack polling centres and have told voters to stay away.

+“Voting has begun all over the country, and we are glad the people are already in big lines at polling centres waiting to cast their votes,” Independent Election Commission spokesman Zabi Sadaat told AFP.

-Wary authorities have placed an uneasy Kabul under partial lockdown, banning trucks from entering the city in an effort to stop would-be suicide bombers attacking the electoral process.
+Wary authorities have placed an uneasy Kabul under partial lockdown, flooding streets with troops and banning trucks from entering the city in an effort to stop would-be suicide bombers attacking the electoral process.

+One voter at a polling station in a Kabul high school said it was important to cast a ballot.

+“I know there are security threats but bombs and attacks have become part of our everyday lives,” 55-year-old Mohiuddin, who only gave one name, told AFP.

+“I am not afraid, we have to vote if we want to bring changes to our lives.”

-The capital’s traffic, often gridlocked, has dropped to a trickle as schools and offices close for the day and as many people choose to stay off the roads.
+The capital’s traffic, often gridlocked, dropped to a trickle as schools and offices closed for the day and as many people chose to stay off the roads.

 Some 9.6 million Afghans are registered to vote, but many have lost any hope that after 18 years of war any leader can unify the fractious country and improve basic living conditions, boost the stagnating economy or bolster security.